How to Build Load Planning Software: From Idea to Fully Working Product

 At this stage, you will be working with:

-- Business Analyst: Responsible for the project portfolio, roadmap, functional and non-functional requirements.
+- Business Analyst: Responsible for the project portfolio, roadmap, and functional and non-functional requirements.
 Creating a scope of tasks for the development team.

 - Designer: has to create a design from documentation.